An origin story in the Comstock Chronicles

 After amending his promise never to use his fire gift against another person, Azroth rubbed his hands up and down his body.
 The warmth was a welcome comfort in that dark place.
 He found a smooth spot on the ground near a boulder and wrapped his arms around his knees.

-He’d have to be cautious using his gift out here.
-If Nero sent anyone to look for him, he couldn’t leave too bright of a trail for them to follow.
+It was dangerous to use his gift in such a barren place as this.
+When Nero sent his men to search for him, even this small usage of the Firespark would light up his trail like the fireworks used during the city’s celebrations.
 Despite his lesser qualities, Barley Breath was one of the most capable trackers ever employed by Nero.
 The moment they realized Azroth hadn’t gone to Imogen’s, Barley would be on his trail.

-With thoughts of the stinking man’s grasping fingers around his neck, Azroth got up and started walking again.
-However, he’d lost his way in the dark and needed to get back on course.
+With thoughts of the stinking man’s grasping fingers around his neck, Azroth got up and started walking again, though he didn’t know which way.

-Glancing around, Azroth squatted low, rubbing his hands together.
-He didn’t have a knife or any other tool, so he tried to use his finger to draw the fire compass.
+He touched the flaming tip of the rock to the rough ground before him and drew the compass rose like Wesley had shown him.
 The flames were weak, but the glowing embers provided enough light to see.
-Thinking of his destination, Azroth blew on the coals, and a bright arrow shot out of the ring, pointing him toward two great pillars that blotted out the stars.
+He fixed his destination firmly in his mind and blew on the coals.
+A bright arrow shot out of the ring, pointing him toward two tall pillars that blotted out the stars.
+He stared at the flames before him in disbelief.
 It worked.

-And now he had a heading.
-As he stood up, a movement to his left caught his attention.
+He was about to congratulate himself when a movement to his left caught his attention.
 A pale figure of a woman stood across from him.
 Her sunken eyes drank up the red embers.
-Azroth’s breath hitched.
+The rocks around them gleamed white as the woman drew near.
+He leaped backward, hands out, ready to fight.
 It was a wight, a ghost of the desert.

 “It’s been so long since I’ve felt warm,” the woman said.
-Her voice echoed like she stood in a deep well.
+Her voice echoed like she stood inside a deep well.
 “No one brings fire out here anymore.”

 Instead of reaching for his fire compass, the woman’s skeletal hand reached for Azroth’s face.
 He scrambled out of reach.
-The cold of her hands radiated like the depths of winter.
+The cold of her hands penetrated his skin like the depths of winter.

 “I need to feel warm,” the woman said, sounding desperate.